 Using a case study approach, an examination of the ethical dimension of choice in communication contexts along with theory and practice in the interaction process from a Christian worldview.
 Learners examine ethical dilemmas in various communication settings: corporations, churches, academic institutions, athletic teams, and political arenas.
-Course is online.
+A portion of this course is online.

-COMM440 • Advertising and Public Relations (COSM, COSP)
+COMM440 • Advertising and Public Relations